SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 1. Create new documentation or update existing topics in the `_pages` folder.

    There are a number of conventions that need to be followed for your documentation to render properly in GitHub Pages.
 For more information, see the [Documentation Conventions](#documentation-conventions) section below.

+1. Push your work with the command `git push`.

+    The first time you push your work with this command, Git returns an error similar to the following:

+    ```bash
+    fatal: The current branch doc/GH-123 has no upstream branch.
+    To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin doc/GH-123
+    ```

+    In your shell app, copy-paste the command from the error message and hit **Enter**.
+This command pushes your work, and simultaneously sets up the remote copy of your branch that you are pushing to

 1. Create a pull request.